aws/aws-kinesisanalytics-runtime/README.md

 # AWS Kinesis Analytics Flink Runtime
 This library can be used to access externalised KDA Flink application properties at runtime.
-See the [documentation][aws-documentation] for a guide on how to configure properties in you KDA application.
+See the [documentation][aws-documentation] for a guide on how to configure properties in your KDA application.

 - [AWS Documentation][aws-documentation]
 - [Issues][issues]